 In addition, Kemper Freeman just installed Electric Car charging stations in his Bellevue Square mall parking garages.
 His 15 stations are the first private, versus public, charging stations in the Pacific Northwest.
 See this on You-Tube:

 I will begin to organize my photos of Bellevue on this entry.
 I’m not sure how to organize all the photos, given the diversity of quality low-density neighborhoods in Bellevue, with approximately 100 neighborhood associations.
-Previously, I’ve posted photos of Bellevue on the post discussing Kemper Freeman, Kevin Wallace, and the mass transit controversy: http://smartgrowthusa.wordpress.com/2010/10/17/kemperfreemanlightrailbellevuesquare/
+Previously, I’ve posted photos of Bellevue on the post discussing Kemper Freeman, Kevin Wallace, and the mass transit controversy: https://smartgrowthusa.wordpress.com/2010/10/17/kemperfreemanlightrailbellevuesquare/

 Here are a few photos to start with, more on the way -